Should You Migrate to Open Source Model?

 Fallback plan: If accuracy doesn’t meet requirements, stay with GPT-4o-mini or use hybrid approach.

-The Real Value: Control + Continuous Improvement
+The Real Value: Operational Control

 • Update models on MY timeline